 Sen. Hatch: So there were a number of other times besides the at least 10 that you wrote down, mentioned in these logs?

 Diane Holt: Right

-To watch the exchange between Sen. Hatch and Diane Holt please click here:
+Watch this exchange between Sen. Hatch and Diane Holt:

 Diane Holt further rejected Hill’s claim that the phone calls were really calls to Holt, not Thomas:

 Sen. Hatch: As I mentioned, Professor Hill spoke of you this last Friday as a friend and, you know, attempts to diminish the significance of these messages…it seems to me, were made by her…at least at the one press conference, by claiming that many were calls placed to you and not to Judge Thomas, or Clarence Thomas at the time…that the messages to Judge Thomas were only accidental developments from her conversations with you.
 Have you heard that?

 Ms. Holt: That is not true.
 Had Anita Hill called me…and even asked that I pass on a hello to Judge Thomas…I would have done just that, but it would not have been an official message in his phone log.

 Examples Of Some Of Hill’s Phone Messages To Thomas: